 Medical, prescription, and ancillary benefits (dental, vision, etc.) can easily be bundled together.
 Traditional Medicare plans don’t offer that as an option, so you would need a supplement for your medical, a Part D drug plan for your medications, and a standalone dental and vision plan to cover those services, all with their own separate premiums and cards to keep track of.
 However, Medicare Advantage plans do, and since they are administered by a private health insurance company instead of the government, they have a little more flexibility to include different benefits as well as how those benefits will be accessed all in one program.
 It’s a one-card system as opposed to carrying around your Original Medicare card, your supplement card, your drug plan card, and your dental and vision card.

 Bundling policies is the most effective way to provide the broadest form of coverage at the most affordable prices.
-By bringing the most popular types of policies together, Medicare Advantage provides seniors with everything they need in one comprehensive policy.
+By bringing the most popular types of policies together, Medicare Advantage provides seniors with everything they need in one policy.
 It’s convenient, cost-effective, and offers them the coverage they can trust.

 Additional Benefits Not Covered by Medicare